Skip to content

 7.

 Based on the criteria described below, the organisation applying for the Social Enterprise Mark shall be subjected to a comprehensive assessment.
-The assessment emphasises the three primary criteria but also observes how the organisation meets the secondary criteria.
+The assessment emphasises the two primary criteria but also observes how the organisation meets the secondary criteria.
 The organisation shall inform the Association without delay in writing if its activities change with regards to the criteria.

 An organisation applying for the mark shall comply with the following qualification criteria: